esanchezm/amazon-cloudwatch-to-slack/README.md

 amazon-sns-to-hipchat
 =====================

-Recieve messages from Amazon SNS and send them to a HipChat room
+Relay messages from Amazon SNS to a HipChat room